unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. Why is styrofoam an environmental problem?

+    A It ends up as litter.

+    B It is impossible to degrade.

+    **C It is slow to degrade and hard to recycle.**

+    D Its manufacturing process is harmful to the environment.

 2. How did the team feel at the beginning of the experiment?

+    A They were encouraged by their immediate success.

+    B They were doubtful about the method of their experiment.

+    **C They were discouraged by the numerous failures they faced.**

+    D They were relieved as they found the process easier than expected.

 3. What is the team's solution for the problem of used styrofoam?

+    A Heating it to make it vaporize.

+    **B Creating activated carbon from it.**

+    C Using several methods to recycle it.

+    D Finding a use for it in manufacturing other products.

 ## Lecture 2